asunmayoral/series/README.md

 In your computer, follow these steps:

-1. Open RStudio
+1. Open R or RStudio in your computer.
 2. Create en R script on your working directory and set it down.
-Copy all the code in this page
+Copy all the code in this page.

 ```
 # Set your working directory